Pily28/Mexicanfood/README.md

 ##Descrition

-This is a page created from scratch using different tools , this one about a Mexican restaurante page, where all kind of different and delicious food is sold
+This is a page created from scratch using different tools , this one about a Mexican restaurant page, where all kind of different and delicious food is sold